Flowx08/mlops/reports/README.md

 > Answer length: 100-200 words.
 > Answer:

-Since we used yaml config files to store the experiment parameters and used hydra to load those parameters, reproducing experiments was straightforeward: when reproducing a particular experiment we would pass the appropriate config file path to the python script and all the correct hyperparameters would be used for the training (as explained in the previous answer).
+Since we used YAML config files to store the experiment parameters, and used Hydra to load those parameters, reproducing experiments was straightforward: when reproducing a particular experiment we would pass the appropriate config file path to the python script and all the correct hyperparameters would be used for the training (as explained in the previous answer).

 ### Question 14